 High Turnover in China’s Central Committee Ahead of Fourth Plenary Session

-As China prepares for its upcoming fourth plenary session, scheduled between October 20 and 23 in Beijing, the political landscape is witnessing unprecedented changes.
-This session, one of seven typically held during each five-year term of the Central Committee, is expected to focus on outlining the nation’s next five-year plan.
-However, the backdrop of ongoing corruption investigations and the passing of several officials has led to a significant turnover within the committee, marking the highest rate of change since 2017.
+As China prepares for its upcoming fourth plenary session, scheduled from October 20 to 23 in Beijing, the political landscape is witnessing unprecedented changes.
+This session, one of seven typically held during each five-year term of the Central Committee, is expected to address significant issues, including the formulation of the next five-year plan.
+However, the backdrop of ongoing corruption investigations and the passing of key officials has led to a notable increase in turnover within the committee, marking the highest rate since 2017.

 Context of the Central Committee

 The Central Committee of the Communist Party of China (CPC) plays a crucial role in shaping the country’s policies and governance.
 Formed during the 20th Party Congress in 2022, the current committee comprises 205 full members and 171 alternate members.
-The committee’s structure is designed to ensure a balance of power and representation within the party, but recent events have put this balance to the test.
+The upcoming plenary session is particularly significant as it will set the direction for China’s socio-economic policies for the next five years, a period that will be critical for the nation as it navigates both domestic challenges and international pressures.

-The third plenum, held in July 2023, saw the replacement of three committee members, including former Foreign Minister Qin Gang.
-His resignation was accepted during the plenum, yet the party still referred to him as “comrade,” indicating that he may be under criminal investigation while retaining his party membership.
+The political climate has been tumultuous, with several high-profile officials facing scrutiny.
+Notably, former Foreign Minister Qin Gang was replaced during the third plenum held in July 2023.
+His resignation was accepted amid allegations of corruption, although the party still referred to him as “comrade,” indicating that he remains a member despite the ongoing investigation.
 This duality reflects the complexities of political loyalty and accountability within the CPC.

-In addition to Qin, former Defense Minister Li Shangfu and former Rocket Force Chief Li Yuchao were expelled from the Central Committee and stripped of their party membership due to ongoing corruption investigations.
-These high-profile cases underscore the CPC’s intensified efforts to combat corruption, a campaign that has been a hallmark of President Xi Jinping’s administration since he took office in 2012.
+In addition to Qin, two other prominent figures-former Defense Minister Li Shangfu and former Rocket Force Chief Li Yuchao-were expelled from the Central Committee and stripped of their party memberships due to similar corruption investigations.
+These developments underscore a broader campaign against corruption that has been a hallmark of President Xi Jinping’s administration since he took office in 2012.

 Historical Perspective on Party Reshuffles